-I’ve got a backlog of science activities I’m working through, and we actually completed our Venus activities over a month ago.
-And like with my volcano activities, our Venus activities just didn’t feel like they went right originally.
+I’ve got a backlog of science lessons I’m working through, and we actually completed our Venus lesson over a month ago as we worked through our astronomy lessons.
+And like with my volcano lesson, our Venus activities just didn’t feel like they went right originally.

-Venus is a volcano planet, so Venus activities are volcano based
+Venus is a volcano planet, so Venus lessons are volcano based

 We know Venus has lots of volcanoes, and this knowledge was convenient because we were studying volcanoes in our earth science at the time.